kathrinlin/customizing-aspnetcore-book/manuscript/05-hostedservices.md

 }
 ```

-A `HostedService` needs to implement a `StartAsync()` and a `StopAsync()` method.
+A `IHostedService` needs to implement a `StartAsync()` and a `StopAsync()` method.
 The `StartAsync()` is the place where you implement the logic to execute.
 This method gets executed once immediately after the application starts.
 The method `StopAsync()` on the other hand gets executed just before the application stops.
 This also means, to start a kind of a scheduled service you need to implement it by your own.
 You will need to implement a loop which executes the code regularly.

-To get a `HostedService` executed you need to register it in the ASP.NET Core dependency injection container as a singleton instance:
+To get a `IHostedService` executed you need to register it in the ASP.NET Core dependency injection container as a singleton instance:

 ```csharp
 services.AddSingleton<IHostedService, SampleHostedService>();
 ```

-To see how a hosted service work, I created the next snippet.
+To see how a hosted service works, I created the next snippet.
 It writes a log message on start, on stop and every two seconds to the console:

 ```csharp
 public class SampleHostedService : IHostedService